Timgrau/Advanced-Unix-Programming-Exercises/README.md

 ## Chapter 1
 ### Exercise 1.1:
-Verify on your system that the directories dot and dot-dot are not the same, except in the root directory. -> *dot-dotdot.c*
+Verify on your system that the directories dot and dot-dot are not the same, except in the root directory. -> [dot-dotdot.c](dot-dotdot.c)

 ### Exercise 1.4:
 If the calendar time is stored as a signed 32-bit integer, in which year will it overflow?
-How can we extend the overflow point? -> *calendarti-overf.c*
+How can we extend the overflow point? -> [calendarti-overf.c](calendarti-overf.c)

+### Exercise 1.5:
+If the process time is stored as a signed 32-bit integer, and if the system counts 100 ticks per second, after how many days will the value overflow? -> [procti-overflow.c](procti-overflow.c)

+## Chapter 2